MaksimKarnaukh/IR_project/README_pylucene.md

 ### JCC

-If you're not using project's pylucene folder at `libs/pylucene-9.10.0/`, download pylucene 9.10.0 from [here](https://dlcdn.apache.org/lucene/pylucene/?C=M;O=A).
+Download pylucene 9.10.0 from [here](https://dlcdn.apache.org/lucene/pylucene/?C=M;O=A) and place it somewhere, e.g. the libs folder.
 Ensure there is a Makefile in the `pylucene-9.10.0/` folder.

 ```bash